-A remaining identification concern is that within insurer variation in rates could be correlated with the idiosyncratic preference term ε{ij} .
+A remaining identification concern is that within-insurer variation in rates could be correlated with the idiosyncratic preferences, ε{ij} .
 Supporting our identification strategy, property insurance premiums are highly regulated and approved at the state level.
-While insurers can set specific premiums across the state based on characteristics such as a home's age or zipcode, they cannot target premiums to specific buyers through targeted discounts or bargaining.
-This makes it unlikely that premium variation is correlated with unobservable demand shocks conditional on our covariates X_i .
+While insurers can set specific premiums across the state based on characteristics such as a home's age or zip code, they cannot target premiums to specific buyers through ad-hoc discounts or bargaining.
+This makes it unlikely that premium variation is correlated with unobservable demand shocks conditional on our covariates, X_i , especially because we focus on policies primarily written within a single zipcode.